 Breaking subreddit rules can result in post removal and downvotes.

-Engaging With the Community the Right Way
+Engaging With the Subreddit the Right Way

 Reddit is a conversation-based platform, and active participation increases upvote potential.